cemvarol/Upload-N-Create/Instructions.md

 ### Task 2: Check the output

 1. Go back to Azure portal and navigate to newly created Resource Group.
-Click the Traffic Manager **Lab-03-TM**
+Click the Traffic Manager **Mig-TM**
 2. On the overview page you will see 2 Endpoints.
 Ensure that Onprem is Online, and Migrated is Degraded.

     | Name | Status | Monitor Status |